Conference program arranged by day

 Geological and mineralogical adventure in Swiss Alps

-The deadline for registration and payment is 3rd of July 2018This field trip is not being managed by the conference organisers.
+FULLY BOOKED!This field trip is not being managed by the conference organisers.
 For more information and to book a place please click on the web link above.

 Switzerland is a country with secular traditions of tourism.
 This feature leads to the best quality transportation system, breathtaking landscapes, and evidence of various tourist attraction for people in every occupation.
 The most popular surname in Switzerland comes from the German word that means 'miner'.
 Thus, it is no marvel that there are many geological showplaces in the country.
 We suggest visiting some of them.

 The positive feedback from the previous Goldschmidt Field trip inspired our team to organise the new adventure to Switzerland.
 This year, we completely changed the program and made it more flexible .
 During our tour, we are going to visit some geological sites of Switzerland that are usually closed to the public.
 Here is a list of some of the attractions: